 Like most people heading into a new year and a fresh start, I want to get into better shape and take care of myself.
 I want to be more cautious about what enters my body in terms of food and other people’s influences.

 I will be focusing on working out and eating healthier.
 Follow my journey here!

 Meditation is also big on my list this year.
 Quite often we may make more of an effort with our physical health, but taking care of our mental health is equally as important.
 Will this be on your list too?

 As I said previously, money seems to be the biggest stress factor for everyone and the hubby and I are no different.
 This year we are working towards buying our forever home.

 It’s fair to say I have the travelling bug!
 This year, the aim is to travel more to places that hubby and I have never been to.
 We want to embrace everything that is good about other locations.

 However, I realise that travel can be expensive and goes against us trying to save every penny for our forever home.
 But I do love a challenge so I’ll be watching the holiday and city break deal sites like a hawk!

 As you can see, by breaking the elements down it really isn’t as daunting as it may seem at first.
-AND you are more likely to stick to your plan and achieve your smart goals like a boss!
+AND you are more likely to stick to your plan and achieve your ultimate self improvement like a boss!

 Now obviously your month to month goals can and will change.
 However, you’re making the task manageable by having to think about what you want and how you will achieve it.